oyindonesia/external-api-docs/source/includes/_static_va_response_code.md

-226 | Final | Request is rejected (Transaction expiry time exceeds VA expiry time) 245 | Final | Request is rejected (Min expiry time is 60 minutes) 246 | Final | Request is rejected (Failed update va) 999 | Non-Final | Internal Server Error
+226 | Final | Request is rejected (Transaction expiry time exceeds VA expiry time) 245 | Final | Request is rejected (Min expiry time is 60 minutes) 246 | Final | Request is rejected (Failed update va) 262 | Final | Request is rejected (VA Prefix for selected bank is not available for user's current risk level) 999 | Non-Final | Internal Server Error

 IMPORTANT!
 The following response codes mean that your request is not received by OY! and do not represent any information related to your transaction activity/status: